RedRem95/aax-to-mp3-converter/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-3 License - see the [LICENSE](LICENSE) file for details